meds-ee-uet/AHB-DMA-Controller/README.md

 When a peripheral issues a transfer request to the DMAC, the DMAC automatically stores the peripheral’s base address into the Peripheral Address Register (`peri_addr_reg`).
 This allows the DMAC to configure itself for the transfer.
 In addition, the request bits are stored in a register (`DmacReq_Reg`) for later use in enabling the corresponding channels.

 1. **Channel Priority**
-   - `DmacReq[1]` has the highest priority and enables `Channel 1` to handle the transfer.
+   - `DmacReq[1]` has highest priority and enables `Channel 1` for transfer.
-   - If both request signals are asserted simultaneously, the DMAC ignores `DmacReq[0]` and does not assert its corresponding request acknowledge signal `ReqAck[1]`.
-The requesting slave(s) must hold its/their request(s) active until the acknowledgement signal is received.
+   - If both requests assert simultaneously, DMAC ignores `DmacReq[0]` and does not assert `ReqAck[1]`; requesting slaves must keep requests active until acknowledged.
-   - `Channel 2` is assigned to service `DmacReq[0]`.
+   - `Channel 2` services `DmacReq[0]`.

 2. **Bus Request**
-Once a valid peripheral request is detected, the DMAC asserts the Bus Request (`Bus_Req`) signal to the AHB arbiter to request access to the bus.
-This signal remains asserted for the entire transfer to ensure bus ownership, even if a higher-priority master attempts to acquire the bus.
+Once a valid peripheral request is detected, the DMAC asserts `Bus_Req` to the AHB arbiter for bus access and keeps it asserted for the entire transfer to retain ownership, even against higher-priority masters.

 1. **Bus Arbitration**
 After being triggered by the peripheral, control transitions to the Bus Request (`Bus Reqd.`) state.
 In this state, the DMAC waits until the arbiter asserts Bus Grant (`Bus_Grant`), granting bus access and allowing the transfer to proceed.